MicrosoftDocs/visualstudio-docs/docs/ide/report-a-problem.md

 ![New state for problem reporting on Developer Community](../ide/media/ProblemStates/New.jpg)

-**New** indicates that the bug or issue is newly reported, no action has been taken on it yet.
+**New** indicates that the bug or issue is newly reported, and no action has been taken on it yet.

 - - -